Willgunter/Discord-Clone/README.md

 - ✅✅✅Figure out how to display new inputted message on frontend server instead of backend *should probably be somewhat easy maybe idk*✅✅✅

+- add wildcard route / 404 page / redirects (should be extremely easy I just have a more pressing task rn)

 - *Eventually* rearrange routes into routes and controller files like in node project called "twilltch" to help w organization (and follow mvc paradigms) *need to figure out how to do in Angular*

 - Write something about RESTful apis in resume once you get it to work more --> might look good to resume ppl